RestartB/titanium/README.md

 **Main Code:** me\
 **Paged View for Playlist, Lyrics, Leaderboard, etc:** [RVZWN on Stack Overflow](https://stackoverflow.com/a/77463524), modified by me

-## Self Hosting Titanium Core
+## Self Hosting TitaniumCore
-Self-hosting Titanium Core is possible, however you must get the required modules and API tokens first.
+Self-hosting TitaniumCore is possible, however you must get the required modules and API tokens first.

 > [!IMPORTANT]
 > While I have taken every precaution to block offensive content from being displayed without a disclaimer, it is your responsibility as the bot host to monitor for any offensive content posted using the bot.